-Once registered and verified, an applicant will then be allowed to express interest (bid) for homes available through the scheme.
+Once registered and the details on the application form have been verified, an applicant will then be allowed to express interest (bid) for homes available through the scheme.
 Applicants will only be able to bid for properties that meet their needs in accordance with the criteria set out within this allocation scheme, e.g. a single person will only be allowed to bid on studio or one bedroomed apartments.
-Should an applicant require assistance with understanding the system and how to place bids on properties, they should request assistance from Bromford.
+Should an applicant require assistance with understanding the system and how to place bids on properties, they should request assistance from the Council.

 6.1.
-Applications from Employees, Elected Members or Board Members
+Applications from Employees or Elected Members

-Applications can be made by employees, elected members or board members.
-Applicants must declare this at the time of application.
+Applications can be made by employees or elected members but applicants must declare this at the time of application.
 Applications will be assessed in accordance with this scheme for eligibility, qualification and housing need.
-Any priority awarded and any subsequent offer of accommodation will be authorised by a manager.
+Any priority awarded and any subsequent offer of accommodation will be authorised by a senior officer.